Chicago Child Custody Attorney

 - The parents’ ability to encourage the child’s relationship with the other parent

 - The child’s ties to his or her current community

 - The child’s access to other family members

 - The child’s wishes (if he or she is old enough)

 - Any health or domestic violence concerns

 Establishing an Agreement

-In many cases, parents will have the opportunity to come to their own child custody agreement via mediation or with assistance of attorneys and submit their proposal to the court for approval.
+In many cases, parents will have the opportunity to come to their own child custody agreement via mediation or with the assistance of attorneys and submit their proposal to the court for approval.
 The courts want to see parents work together on these agreements and continue to work together for the sake of the children after the divorce.

 If the parents cannot reach an agreement, attorneys will submit their clients’ arguments to the court.
 Our team of Chicago family law attorneys is well-versed in these procedures and is ready to pursue a child custody arrangement that safeguards your role in your child’s life.

 Ready to discuss your child custody concerns?
 Use our online form to request a consultation today.